Introduction

 You may also notice that we had to add system = eval.config.system.build.toplevel

 back into the final eval produced by our Darwin eval.
-This is required to swap
+This is required to swap to the configuration, otherwise it won’t work at all.
+This is because the system

 output is used by darwin-rebuild

-, to identify the final build
+, to identify the final build output.

 { inputs, lib ? inputs.nixpkgs.lib, ...}:name:{ modules ? [ ], specialArgs ? { }, class ? "nixos",}: let # this is new? what is it? # I'm glad you asked, this is a nice way of checking if we have our darwin and nixpkgs inputs nixpkgs = inputs.nixpkgs or (throw "No nixpkgs input found"); darwin = inputs.darwin or inputs.nix-darwin or (throw "No nix-darwin input found");